-For these reasons, try making your own Peanut Butter crackers for your four-legged friends and only feed them Peanut Butter occasionally and in moderation.
+For these reasons, try making your own Peanut Butter Crackers for your four-legged friends and only feed them Peanut Butter occasionally and in moderation.

 Excessive sugar consumption is harmful to dogs

-There are 0.8 grams of sugar in one Austin Peanut Butter cracker.
+There are 0.8 grams of sugar in one Austin Peanut Butter Cracker.
 While it may not sound like a lot to you, it is definitely a lot to dogs.
 That is 0.8 grams of sugar that your canine friends do not need.
 This amount of sugar may cause excessive sugar consumption in dogs.

-Dogs should only consume sugar from natural fruits and vegetables such as from carrots, sweet potatoes, and bananas.
+Dogs should only consume sugar from natural fruits and vegetables such as carrots, sweet potatoes, and bananas.
 They should get their sugar from good carbohydrates.
 Carbohydrates include dietary fibers, starches, and sugar.

 When our furry friends ingest too much sugar, there are negative consequences.
 Your pooch may gain weight.
-Overtime, regularly consuming too much sugar can lead to canine obesity.
+Over time, regularly consuming too much sugar can lead to canine obesity.
 This is particularly dangerous and true for inactive or lazy dog breeds like Chihuahuas, Bulldogs, Shih Tzu, or Saint Bernards.

 Unfortunately, canine obesity can lead to diabetes, specifically Type II diabetes.